Child Support FAQs

 • you can show proof there has been a substantial change of circumstances.

-• This could mean a change in custody, the needs of the child(ren), or the number of children covered by the support order.
+• Change in custody, the needs of the children, number of children covered by the support order.

-• It could also mean a significant change in a parent’s income or a change in medical support.
+• Significant change in a parent’s income or medical support.

 For more information, see Modify an Existing Child Support Order.